 If you organize your business as an LLC or a corporation, you’ll also have to pay the fees associated with filling those with the Department of State.

 How to renew a Florida business license

-Most business licenses must be renewed annually or every few years.
+Most state of Florida business licenses must be renewed annually or every few years.
 Depending on the type of license(s) you have, you may have to renew directly with the issuing agency.